gregecmaregec/gregecmaregec.github.io/_projects/risk_n_compliance.md

 <br>
 <br>
 <b>Intellectual Property Rights</b><br>
 According to the U.S. Copyright Office, a work is subject to copyright only when it is "fixed in a tangible medium of expression", in other words, when it is captured in a sufficiently permanent form that allows it to be perceived, reproduced, or communicated for more than a transitory duration.
 When AI systems create new works or innovations autonomously, legal questions arise about who owns the intellectual property rights, and what exactly constitutes a tangible medium.
 Could an entity utilizing generative AI to produce a multitude of creative outputs displayed on a website, for example, use this as a basis of a legal action on grounds of copyright infringement, if another organization commercially used media that appears similar the AI’s outputs?
 Current IP laws might be revised to address AI-generated content and inventions.
+Organizations in International Trade that use AI systems to generate materials should be aware of the present risk with the specific AI systems implemented.
 <br>
 <br>
 <b>Contract Law</b><br>